Energy and Environmental Research Center

-The Energy & Environmental Research Center (EERC) is a research, development, demonstration, and commercialization facility for energy and environment technologies development.
+The Energy & Environmental Research Center (EERC) is a research, development, demonstration, and commercialization facility for energy and environmental technologies development.
 The center is a nonprofit division of the University of North Dakota, located in Grand Forks, North Dakota, United States.

 History

 The center was founded in 1951 as the Robertson Lignite Research Laboratory, a federal facility under the United States Bureau of Mines, named after Charles R. Robertson.
 It became a federal energy technology center under the United States Department of Energy in 1977 and was defederalized in 1983.
 The center employs approximately 270 employees.

 The EERC has a current contract portfolio of over $208.4 million and the EERC's estimated regional economic impact is $78.1 million.
 Since 1987, the EERC has had more than 1,300 clients in 50 states and 53 countries worldwide.